Oak Tree Mews is a trio of wooden houses on a forgotten suburban backlot – a micro community centred on an ancient

-Responding to this thought, the 3 new houses develop their own intimate connection with the tree, so it too is something different for each house and to each occupant.
+Responding to this thought, the 3 new houses develop their own intimate connection with the tree, so it too is something different for each house; for each occupant; and from every room.

 The layout consists of a freestanding and pair of joined, 2 storey family houses.
 Tall windows capture the tree’s magnificent spread and a range of voids, double height and intermediate spaces draw on its verticality to bring a landscape scale and treehouse quality to the interiors.

 Wooden facades assimilate with surrounding rear garden fences and outhouses.
 They shroud the tree – like sheaves of tall grass – to form a protective ring punctuated by views into the heart of the site.
 The building’s chiselled shape softens the rigid site geometry, minimising the visual profile while providing facets to scoop daylight and views towards the tree.

 A communal garden surrounds the tree and is connected to a private garden for each house.
 Boundaries between neighbours are designed as ‘landscaped fences’ – thick acoustic and visual buffers between houses that obviate the hard lines of traditional fences and walls.
 This enables the various different gardens to satisfy individual privacy needs while remaining an integrated whole.

 Undercurrent Architects : Didier Ryan, Tao Gatto, Yoko Chang